AmenyaEngr/Visit-Tracker/README.md

 ### Prerequisites

-- Before running this app, you need to have java 19 installed:
+- Before running this app, you need to have Java 19 installed:

 - Ensure the minimum sdk set above 21 and multiDexEnabled set to true on app/build.gradle: